 Option 1 - List tickets using WooCommerce Product Table instead

-If you want to include add to cart buttons in the table, then the only option is to use our WooCommerce Product Table plugin instead of Posts Table Pro.
-The two plugins are very similar, but the dedicated WooCommerce version supports more WooCommerce features such as add to cart buttons.
+If you want to include add-to-cart buttons in the table, then the only option is to use our WooCommerce Product Table plugin instead of Posts Table Pro.
+The two plugins are very similar, but the dedicated WooCommerce version supports more WooCommerce features such as add-to-cart buttons.

 Instead of using our Posts Table Pro plugin to list events in a table (as described in the rest of this tutorial), you would do something similar using WooCommerce Product Table to create a table of event tickets.
-This can include add to cart buttons, as you can see in the screenshot:
+This can include add-to-cart buttons, as you can see in the screenshot:

 You can also include the number of available places by adding a 'stock' column to the table.
 However, the table won't display other fields from the event such as the event date.
 To get around this, you can add the date to the ticket name when you create the ticket.
 You can see this in action in the screenshot above.

 Note: The Events Tickets Plus plugin sets ticket products to 'hidden' by default.
 This will also hide them from the product table.
 If you want to list tickets directly in the product table, then you must go to the 'Edit Product' screen for the ticket and change the visibility so that it appears in the table.
 You'll find the visibility option in the 'Publish' section at the top right of the page.